arman000/mcfly/README.md

 ## History

 The database table versioning mechanism used in Mcfly was originally developed at [TWINSUN][].
-It has since been modified and enhaced at [PENNYMAC][].
+It has since been modified and enhanced at [PENNYMAC][].

 ## License